Starting today, customers in Florida and the Southeast can get Impossible™ Burger at more than 1,200 Publix stores in seven states

 Sold in convenient, 12-ounce packages, Impossible Burger can be found in the meat department at all Publix stores in the company’s seven-state operating area.
-Named top plant-based burger by the New York Times and favorite of Cook’s Illustrated, Impossible Foods’ plant-based meat will also be available through Publix’s grocery delivery service and for curbside pickup.
+Named top plant-based burger by the (opens in a new tab) and favorite of Cook’s Illustrated(opens in a new tab), Impossible Foods’ plant-based meat will also be available through Publix’s grocery delivery service and for curbside pickup.

 Founded in 1930 in Winter Haven, Florida, Publix has become the largest employee-owned company in the United States and one of the top 10 supermarket chains by volume.
 Known for its top-quality meat department, Publix was voted “Best Grocery Store” by Southern Living readers and has received the highest possible customer satisfaction ratings for eight of the past 10 years from J.D.
 Power.

 “One of Impossible Foods’ most important goals is to make our products available everywhere people buy animal-derived products, and that includes Publix, one of America’s favorite grocery stores,” said Impossible Foods’ President Dennis Woodside.
 “Impossible Foods’ fans are passionate, vocal advocates.
 Many of them have been specifically asking for Impossible Burger to come to Publix.
 We’re confident it will be a big hit, whether grilling burgers on the patio or cooking meatballs in your kitchen.”

 RETAIL GROWTH ROCKETS TO NEW HIGHS EVERY MONTH

 In less than six months, Impossible Foods has expanded its grocery store footprint by more than 60X.